adoptium/installer/wix/README.md

   SET ARCH=x64|x86-32|x86|arm64 or all "x64 x86-32 arm64"
   SET JVM=hotspot|openj9|dragonwell or both JVM=hotspot openj9
-  SET PRODUCT_CATEGORY=jre|jdk (only one at a time) cmd /c Build.OpenJDK_generic.cmd
+  SET PRODUCT_CATEGORY=jre|jdk (only one at a time) SET WIX_VERSION=4.0.5 (make sure this is the same version that is installed on the build machine) cmd /c Build.OpenJDK_generic.cmd
   ```